Planning an Office Christmas Party

 4. Choose a Venue

-Start by making a list of venues that can hold the capacity of your event.
-Then narrow down the list by location.
-Location really matters.
-People are less likely to come if they don’t know how to get home.
+Begin by making a list of venues that can accommodate the size of your event.
+Next, narrow it down by location.
+Location is key because guests are less likely to attend if the venue is difficult to get to or they’re unsure how they’ll get home.

-Pro-tip: If the venue you’re booking is a hotel, ask if there is availability for your guests to stay there.
-And if they will offer a discount for them?
+Pro tip: If you’re booking a hotel as your venue, ask if there is availability for your guests to stay overnight.
+Don’t forget to inquire whether they can offer a discounted rate for your group.

 5. Plan the Food & Drinks

-At an office Christmas party it’s customary to offer at least a few free drinks and some finger food to the guests.
-The amount depends entirely on your budget.
+At an office Christmas party, it’s customary to offer at least a few complimentary drinks and some finger food for the guests.
+The amount you provide will depend entirely on your budget.

 Drinks